Bram-ter/blok-tech/README.md

   <a href="https://github.com/Bram-ter/blok-tech/blob/master/LICENSE" target="_blank"><img alt="License" src="https://img.shields.io/github/license/Bram-ter/blok-tech"></a>
 </section>

-## What is this?
+## What is HobbyMatcher?
-In this repo you'll be seeing the code I will be working on for a matching application.
-This is for the course project tech, in which I'll be learning more about JavaScript and the backend of the code world.
+HobbyMatcher is a matching app made for a school project.
+This is a project I’m working on while studying at the Amsterdam University of Applied Sciences, for a course called Project Tech.
 If you want more information about this project and the process, you can check out my [wiki](https://github.com/Bram-ter/blok-tech/wiki).

+## Installing this project